-What are your thoughts about the context?
-Write some key points here.
+key points here. ontext?
+Discuss the context as a group o. vvrite some

 Read the passage again.
 Use a different Bible version if you have one available.
-Then summarize the passage in your own words.

-Look closely at the passage and answer the following questions.
+Have someone summarize the passage in their own words, and use this space to record that summary.
+Look closely at the passage and answer the following questions as a group.
+Write notes in the space provided.
 What does the passage say about God?

 What does the passage say about people?

-,

 What does the passage say about God's plan?

-,

-What else strikes you about this passage? · · · · · · · · · · · · · · · · · · ·
+What else strikes you about this passage?